PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework

 \section{Introduction}

 Recent decades have seen tremendous growth in machine learning (ML) and artificial intelligence (AI).
 As these systems increasingly inform high-stakes decisions, ensuring their reliability and safety has become a central concern.
 Failures in trust and reproducibility---exemplified by the replication crisis in biomedical research \cite{ioannidis2005most,begley2012raise,open2015estimating}---highlight the risks of reaching conclusions based on questionable models.
 A key component of establishing confidence and enabling responsible decision-making from data and models is trustworthy uncertainty quantification (UQ).
-Accurate estimates of uncertainty allow practitioners to reach reliable data-driven conclusions, and accurately assess risk to mitigate downstream consequences.
+Accurate estimates of uncertainty allow practitioners to reach reliable data-driven conclusions and accurately assess risk to mitigate downstream consequences.
 Indeed, researchers believe that poor estimates of uncertainty were a significant cause of the biomedical replication crisis \cite{ioannidis2005most}.

-Current approaches to UQ are based on a traditional statistical modeling framework pioneered by R.A.
+Standard approaches to UQ are based on a traditional statistical modeling framework pioneered by R.A.
 Fisher and others a century ago.
-This framework relies on specifying a probabilistic generative (i.e.,``true'') model whose parameters we estimate via observed data.
-While this framework provides tractable mathematical models to analyze \cite{cox2006principles,reid2015}, it does not capture the complexities of modern ML models and datasets.
-For example, large language models (LLMs) \cite{vaswani2017attention, radford2018improving} consist of hundreds of billions of parameters and are trained on web-scale datasets that consist of various modalities, e.g., tables, text, images.
+This framework relies on specifying a probabilistic generative (i.e., ``true'') model whose parameters we estimate via observed data.
+While this framework provides tractable mathematical models to analyze \cite{cox2006principles,reid2015}, it was not designed for the complexities of modern ML models and datasets.
+For example, large language models (LLMs) \cite{vaswani2017attention, radford2018improving} consist of hundreds of billions of parameters and are trained on web-scale datasets that consist of various modalities, e.g., tables, text, and images.
 In these settings, simple generative models and the assumptions required for valid statistical inference are unlikely to hold.
-The shortcomings of this traditional framework puts into question conclusions drawn from analyses relying on conventional UQ methods, and call for new tools to quantify uncertainty to support responsible, data-driven decision-making.
+These limitations call for new tools to quantify uncertainty to support responsible, data-driven decision-making.